fonoster/routr/docs/concepts.md

+The following are some key concepts including some the most important routing strategies implemented in Routr.

 ## Intra-Domain Routing

 _Intra-Domain Routing(IDR)_ offers a mechanism for user segmentation.
 For a small or medium size company a single domain may be sufficient, but for a multinational or an IP telephony service provider, it may not.